gbalslevn/syssec/README.md

 3. Install the required packages `python3 -m pip install -r requirements.txt` (use `py` instead of `python3` on windows)
 4. Run a file with `python3 example_file.py`

 Text Mathias if this does not work.
+Good luck.

 # Updating dependencies
 Do `python3 -m pip freeze > requirements.txt`